buddhist-uni/buddhist-uni.github.io/_tags/epistemology.md

 image_center_y: 40%
 ---

-Epistemology is the study of the nature of truth and what we mortals might do to know it.
+Epistemology is the study of the nature of truth and what we—with our limited faculties and understanding—might do to come to know truth.